 As previously reported, in conjunction with the StemCells California merger, the Company adopted the 1997 CytoTherapeutics, Inc. StemCells California Research Stock Option Plan whereby an additional 2,000,000 shares of Common Stock have been reserved.
 During 1997, the Company awarded options under this plan to purchase 1.6 million shares of the Company's common stock to the Chief Executive Officer and scientific founders of StemCells California, Inc. at an exercise price of \$5.25 per share.
 Under the original grants, approximately 100,000 of these options were exercisable immediately on the date of the grant, 1,031,000 of these options would vest and become exercisable only upon achievement of specified milestones and the remaining 469,000 options would vest over eight years.
 The Company agreed on October 27, 2000 with Irving Weissman, M.D. and Fred H. Gage, Ph.D., two of the grant recipients, to amend their options.
 In exchange for the revision of the options, Dr. Weissman and Dr. Gage agreed to rescind their Conduct of Research Agreement with the Company, in all respects, including their right under the Agreement to reacquire certain technology under certain circumstances.
 Instead of vesting based on performance milestones, Dr. Weissman's and Dr. Gage's options will vest over eight years from the date of the original grant, on the same schedule as the option granted to the third founder, Dr. David Anderson.
 168,750 shares vested upon the revision and the remaining 300,000 shares will vest at 50,000 shares on each September 25 until September 25, 2005, when the final 100,000 shares will vest.
 The exercise price for the revised options remains \$5.25 per share.
-We expect to incur a charge of approximately \$1,600,000 during the fourth quarter of 2000 relating to the vested portion of the options.
-The deferred compensation expense associated with the unvested portion of the grants was determined to be approximately \$2.8 million.
-The Company plans to revalue the options using the Black-Scholes method on a quarterly basis and recognize additional compensation expense, accordingly.
+We expect to incur a charge of approximately \$1,700,000 during the fourth quarter of 2000 as a result of these amendments.